weepy/browser-require/README.md

 2) Code like a boss

+3) You can optionally include the PARSEJS library which will help point point any syntax errors in your code whilst

-# in production
+# Production

 It uses Sync XHR which is great for development, but not so much in production.

 Forunately, you can swap out this library with browserify or similar in production.

-3) You can optionally include the PARSEJS library which will help pointpoint any syntax errors in your code whilst